Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Proof of Theorem

 \section{Proof of Theorem~\ref{thrm:finite_SHT}}

-The proof uses two concentration inequalities for the finite sample IRL result for SHT: \begin{compactitem} \item {\em Dvoretzky-Kiefer-Wolfowitz (DKW) inequality} \citep{DV56,KS07}: To bound the deviation of the cdfs of the empirical action selection policy $\actselectagentemp{\agent}$ from its mean $\actselectagent{\agent}$. \item {\em Hoeffding Inequality} \citep{HF94}: To bound the deviation of the sample average of the SHT stopping times $\hat{\sumruncostsymbol}_{\agent}$ from the true mean $\sumruncostagent{\agent}$. \end{compactitem} {\em 1.
-DKW inequality.} Let $\actcdfagent{\agent}$ and $\actcdfagentemp{\agent}$ denote the cdfs of $\actselectagent{\agent}$ and $\actselectagentemp{\agent}$, respectively.
-The DKW inequality enriches the Glivenko-Cantelli theorem \citep{VAN00} by quantifying the rate of convergence of the empirical cdf.
-The two-sided DKW inequality states that
+We divide the proof of Theorem~\ref{thrm:finite_robustness} into 4 steps:\\ {\em Step 1.
+Using Dvoretzky-Kiefer-Wolfowitz (DKW) inequality~\citep{KS07} to bound the deviation of the empirically computed action selection policy $\actselectagentemp{\agent}$ from $\actselectagent{\agent}$.}\\ The DKW inequality~\citep{VAN00} provides a \blue{finite sample characterization of the asymptotic result} of Glivenko-Cantelli theorem by quantifying the convergence rate of the empirical cdf to the true cdf.
+Let $\actcdfagent{\agent}$ and $\actcdfagentemp{\agent}$ denote the cdfs of $\actselectagent{\agent}$ and $\actselectagentemp{\agent}$, respectively.
+From the two-sided DKW inequality, the following inequalities result: